 In 1837 a mission was established at Dakota Chief Little Crow’s village.

-When trouble erupted with Chief Little Crow in 1839, two years after the founding of the mission, the pastor in charge moved part of the mission to the east side of the Mississippi River near the famous Red Rock of the Sioux, a sacred granite boulder painted with red stripes and worshipped for generations by the Indians.
-Pastor Benjamin Kavanaugh built a two story log cabin.
+When trouble erupted with Chief Little Crow in 1839, the pastor in charge moved part of the mission to the east side of the Mississippi River near the famous Red Rock of the Sioux, a sacred granite boulder painted with red stripes and revered for generations by the Indians.
+Pastor Benjamin Kavanaugh built a two-story log cabin.
 The first floor became a school for children, the upper floor the pastor’s home.

 Both the Red Rock and the restored cabin, the oldest Methodist building in Minnesota, can be seen on the grounds of the Newport United Methodist Church.
 Red Rock Camp Meetings were held near this site for many years.

 The Red Rock and Missionary Log Cabin were designated a Minnesota Conference Historic Site in 1971.
 This site has been registered with the General Commission on Archives and History #474.

 Organized in 1859, this church is the oldest United Methodist church in continuous use in the Minnesota Conference.
 Constructed of white pine, the eastern style church reminded the early New England settlers of “back home.”
 It was completed in 1861 at a cost of $2,500 on deeded land, with donated materials and labor.
 To defray costs, pews were sold to parishioners for $65 each.
 The church was dedicated on January 1, 1862.
 Five years later the cupola and belfry were added, along with front columns.

 Taylors Falls UMC was designated a Minnesota Conference Historic Site in 1970.
 This site was registered with the General Commission on Archives and History #476.